Walk up Long Mynd from Church Stretton

 Check out our Best Mountain Weather Forecast?

-Walk up Long Mynd from Church Stretton Route Map and GPX Download
+Walk up Long Mynd from Church Stretton Ordnance Survey Map and GPX File Download

 The Long Mynd is a heath and moorland plateau that sits on the Western flank of Church Stretton in the Shropshire Hills area of outstanding natural beauty (AONB).
 The Long Mynd is a popular area for walkers and cyclists and boasts stunning views of Caer Caradoc and its satellite peaks to the East, and the Stiperstones range to its West.
 Whilst The Long Mynd group is often accessed from Carding Mill Valley, this route takes an altogether different route taking in Burway Hill, Yearlet, Long Mynd / Pole Bank and Callow.